Starting Point – Driving

 In a similar way to automating digital actions, analog actions can also be automated.
 Analog actions however can take any number of values, so you will need to decide how best to automate them given the current actions available in your game.
 You might decide to let players configure how analog actions are performed in a specific way, or you might have them be performed in an optimal way instead.

-For example you might let the player move on a set or predetermined path to reach a particular destination.
+For example, in the case of driving you might let the player move on a set or predetermined path to reach a particular destination.
 Once activated the game will adjust the player’s movements to keep them on the path.
 If your game makes use of a map for navigation, you could let players set a waypoint and have them automatically follow roads and paths to reach that point.

 You could also let players enable a high level of steering assist, which will guide the vehicle’s steering to keep them near the optimal driving line and allowing races to be completed without the player having to manually steer.